cs1302uga/cs1302-tutorials/visibility/visibility.rst

        lotr.setPrice(lotr.getPrice() * 0.8); // <---- LINE3
    } // main

+The visibility situation for each labelled line is summarized in the table below.

 ====  ===================  =========  ===========  ========  =============  ===========  ========
 ..
 Member                                       Accessed                              ..
 ----  -------------------------------------------  ------------------------------------  --------